|

 Although the majority of reputable trainers abide by a code of ethics and professional standards, some trainers may engage in unethical practices.
 Be highly skeptical if your trainer:

-•Focuses too much attention on diet and nutrition.
-Unless also licensed as a registered dietician, personal trainers should not offer detailed nutrition advice.
+• Focuses too much attention on diet and nutrition.
+Unless also licensed as a registered dietitian, personal trainers should not offer detailed nutrition advice.

 FOR MORE INFORMATION

-The American College of Sports Medicine (www.ASCM.org) is the preeminent sports medicine organization.
-They grant certifications for health/fitness instructor, exercise specialist, and registered clinical exercise physiologist.
+The American College of Sports Medicine (www.ASCM.org) is the preeminent sports medicine organization in the US.
+They grant certifications for personal trainer, health/fitness specialist, exercise specialist, and registered clinical exercise physiologist.
+They have a search tool on their web site that you can use to find an ACSM-certified fitness professional: ACSM ProFinder

 The American Council on Exercise is a non-profit organization founded in 1990.
-They have certified over 60,000 personal trainers and claim to be the largest certifying organization of personal trainers in the world.
+They have certified over 100,000 personal trainers and claim to be the largest certifying organization of personal trainers in the world.
 A personal trainer holding certification from ACE will: be CPR-certified, have passed a 200-question exam, and, hopefully, will have worked as a personal trainer in the industry.
-Their web site (www.ACEFitness.org) has a feature that helps you find an ACE-certified professional in your area.
+Their web site has a feature that helps you find an ACE-certified professional in your area (Find An ACE-Certified Professional).

 The National Strength and Conditioning Association (www.NSCA-lift.org) is based in Colorado Springs, CO.
 It was founded in 1978 and currently has nearly 30,000 members in 52 countries.